TouK/nussknacker/docs/operations_guide/Operations.md

 * Grafana to visualize metrics
 * Flink InfluxDB reporter with Telegraf relay to deliver metrics to InfluxDB

-To better understand the documentation below one needs to grasp some of the concepts of Flink, metrics, etc. We won’t go into much detail here, only give references to worthy resources.
-It’s good to have an understanding of core InfluxDB concepts, such as tag or data series:
+To better understand the documentation below one needs to grasp some of the concepts of Flink, metrics, etc. It’s also good to have an understanding of core InfluxDB concepts, such as tag or data series:

 [https://docs.influxdata.com/influxdb/v1.8/concepts/key_concepts/](https://docs.influxdata.com/influxdb/v1.8/concepts/key_concepts/)